For me, pleasure has always been a dirty word. Something to stamp out. Growing up I was taught bad girls like pleasure and that I was a good girl.

 The lifts seemed to emerge effortlessly.
 Suddenly she was stretched out on my back or I was stretched out on hers.
 They felt expansive.
 And there were several times where I went from kneeling to standing with her on my shoulder.
 The movement up felt strong and beautiful.
 I stood tall and she stretched out.
 And then we moved on.
 Dancing.
 Giggling sometimes, quiet others.
 Fluid and expansive movement.
 I felt alive.

 And looking back now, I realize, I was lifting a heavy weight on my shoulder and it felt easy and even pleasurable.
-This can be symbolic for my life.
+This can be symbolic for building my business.
 I can grunt and strain and lift the weights, or I can lead with my pleasure and lift effortlessly.